-It is important to communicate with your partner when you have your first fight rather than having ego clashes.
-Ego clashes will just make things worse and weaken the foundation of your relationship.
+It is important to communicate with your partner when you have your first fight rather than giving in to ego clashes.
+Even if you are arguing early in a relationship, these ego clashes will just make things worse and weaken the foundation of your relationship.
 So, what to do after the first fight with your boyfriend?

 1. Don’t wait too long to make up

 How long should a fight last in a relationship?
-Especially if you are fighting in the early stages of a relationship.
-The answer lies in how fast you can resolve it.
+The answer lies in how fast you can resolve it, especially if you are fighting in the early stages of a relationship.

-You may feel tempted to give your partner the silent treatment and make them realize their mistake.
-But the truth is that the longer you take to makeup, higher is the chances for negative feelings to multiply in your heads.
+You may feel tempted to give your partner the silent treatment, hoping to make them realize their mistake this way.
+But the truth is that the longer you take to makeup, the higher the chances for negative feelings to rapidly multiply in your heads.